Wise men are men, and truth is truth. -Richard Hooker

 From as much as you know of your sin…

-Which is why I like Pastor Colin Smith‘s definition of repentance so much.
+Which is why I like J.I.
+Packer’s definition of repentance so much.
 He explains,

 Repentance is turning from as much as you know of your sin, to give as much as you know of yourself to as much as you know of God.

 This definition, like Luther’s first thesis, helps me see repentance as a lifelong pursuit, a way of living.
 Not one and done.
-We repent as we see more of our sin.
-We don’t see it all at once, and maybe that’s a mercy for we’d all be so overwhelmed.
+We confess as we see more of our sin.

 We constantly reorient our strokes, our walk, our lives to align to as much as we know of our Lord.